iobio/example-bamViewer/step1/README.md

 # Step 1

+In this step we'll create a rough UI that can take the inputs we need, but won't do anything yet.

 ### Setup
 First, clone the repo, and use the skeleton file to get a good starting point in a new directory